 - Academic records: Summer Studies students may waive their privacy rights and allow University personnel to speak with parents regarding their academic records.
 Students who wish to waive thier privacy rights must request a waiver form by contacting the Office of the Registrar.
 FERPA waivers are not posted online for download because the form must be provided directly to the student.
 Parents may not request a FERPA form.
 For more information, the University's FERPA policy is detailed on the Office of the Registrar's website.

-- Financial records: Students who wish to waive their privacy right and allow parents access to financial records may contact the cashiers office or complete and submit a Financial Information Release Form.
+- Financial records: Students who wish to waive their privacy right and allow parents access to financial records may contact the cashiers office or complete and submit the "manage privacy permissions" in Cedarinfo.

 - Complete your final exam.

 Final exams are scheduled to end at 2:30 p.m. on Friday, June 24.